haakonsh/NEC_IR_Decoder/README.rst

 Click the '+' button labeled "nRF Connect: Add Folder As Application" in the APPLICATIONS pane.
 You will need to hover over the pane beyfore the button row will appear.

 Add a build configuration for your nRF52840 device, then build and flash the device.
+Connect your nRF52840 device to an appropriate terminal to view the received data.

 Additional info
 ***************